-A ten book series by Jude Watson, Jedi Quest takes place in the Star Wars Expanded Universe, and is a Spiritual Successor of sorts to Watson's previous Jedi Apprentice series.
+A ten book series by Jude Watson, Jedi Quest takes place in the Star Wars Legends continuity, and is a Spiritual Successor of sorts to Watson's previous Jedi Apprentice series.
 The books deal with the developing relationship between Obi-Wan Kenobi and Anakin Skywalker during the time between The Phantom Menace and Attack of the Clones, and details many of their missions.
 Like its predecessor it was aimed at a largely tween audience.

 This series provides examples of:

 - Avenging the Villain: Granta Omega wants revenge for his father, Xanatos, whose suicide he blames on Obi-Wan and his late master, Qui-Gon Jinn.

 - Big Bad Duumvirate: Granta Omega and Jenna Zan Arbor form one towards the end of the series.
 See the Jedi Apprentice page for more on her.

 - Corrupt Corporate Executive: Omega, who inherited Xanatos' controlling interest in Offworld, an immensely crooked intergalactic mining firm.